alanmels/shortcut/README.md

 modules directory, go to the **Functionality** page (`/admin/modules`) and enable the **Shortcut** module.

-Alternatively, use [Brush](https://github.com/backdrop-contrib/brush) and just run:
+Alternatively, use [Bee](https://github.com/backdrop-contrib/bee) and just run:
 ```
-brush -y en shortcut
+bee -y en shortcut
 ```
-on your terminal and it will automatically download and enable the module.
+on your terminal, and it will automatically download and enable the module.

 Configuration
 -------------